MalaNoah/Privacy-Policy/README.md

 **Are We Sell Or Share Users Data ?**

--No, We Do Not Sell and Share Any Data Stored by Jungle.
+-No, We Do Not Sell and Share Any Data Stored by Nino Nakano.

 **Can Users Request Deletion Thier Data ?**